Contact Student Development

 Through the advisement process, the advisor offers both advice and direction toward the realization of the student's personal goals and the enhancement of the overall college experience.

-Current students who plan to register for fall 2018 classes can contact Student Development to schedule an advisement appointment with a generalist advisor or attend one of the following walk-in sessions.
+Current students who still want to register for fall 2018 classes, or need to change their current schedule, can contact Student Development to schedule an advisement appointment with a generalist advisor or attend add/drop walk-in sessions.

 Students should prepare for advisement by running a degree evaluation in Degree Works and reviewing offered classes.

-Note: Check in starts one hour before the posted beginning time in the lobby of the Notar Administration Building (A Building).
+Note: Check in starts in the lobby of the Notar Administration Building (A Building).

 Academic advisement is a professional complement to the teaching functions of the faculty at Niagara County Community College.
 Faculty is the primary agent in delivering academic advisement.
 They assist students with appropriate course selection from their chosen field of study and serve as resource persons to guide students to other services available at the College.